wavemaker/docs/learn/how-tos/dynamic-locale-messageselection.md

 [![](/learn/assets/mock-api.png)](/learn/assets/mock-api.png)

+### Create Filter Class

-2. Create a custom Java file in the src/main/java directory and add the below Java code. `Filter` class calls the external APIs and the response from external APIs is sent to the `Filter` class that gets printed in the UI.
+1. [Create a custom Java file](https://docs.wavemaker.com/learn/app-development/services/java-services/java-service)  in the **src/main/java** directory and add the below Java code. `Filter` class calls the external APIs and the response from external APIs is sent to the `Filter` class that gets printed in the UI.

 For example, create a file for the `Filter` class named **CustomLocaleFilter.java**